Configuring the Canada Post Addon Manually

 Quote type: Choose Commercial to get contracted rates (as contracted between you and Canada Post); choose Counter to get rates you’d get over the counter (without a customer or contract number).

-After you have completed the Canada Post registration via the Merchant registration wizard, this field will be completed automatically.
+This field fills in automatically if you have completed the Canada Post registration via the Merchant registration wizard.

 Shipments pick up type: Specify whether you want Canada Post to pick up shipments at your business location (shipments are picked up by Canada Post) or whether you want to deliver your items to a post office from where they will be shipped further (deposit your items at a Post Office).